Debits and credits in accounting are used to record every business transaction. This guide explains debit and credit rules using the acronym “DEALER.”

 The L E R accounts have credit balances.
 So, credits increase and debits decrease these accounts.

-- D E A accounts are Dividends, Expenses, and Assets
+D E A accounts are dividends, expenses, and assets.
+These accounts have debit balances.

-- L E R accounts are Liabilities, Equity, and Revenues
+L E R accounts are liabilities, equity, and revenues.
+These accounts have credit balances.

-For all the lessons see The Ultimate Guide to Learn Financial Accounting
+Here are the financial accounting chapters in The Ultimate Guide to Learn Financial Accounting:

 - Introduction to Accounting